Krishnendu72/We-Care-Hospital-Administration/README.md

 # We-Care-Hospital-Administration
-A Database Management System (DBMS) focused on health administration can significantly improve the efficiency and accuracy of managing patient data, billing, prescriptions, room allocations, and other critical functions in healthcare facilities.
+A Hospital Database Management System (DBMS) focused on the administrative side to facilitate the efficient and accurate management of patient data, billing, prescriptions, room allocations, and other critical functions in healthcare management.